Public transport in Spain has everything from high-speed trains racing at over 300km/h to century-old trams traipsing through medieval streets.

 Public transport infrastructure in Spain (especially when it comes to trains) tends to be quite modern, though there is a clear divide between the wealthier regions and the rest.
-Spain actually lacks a national financing mechanism for public transport, which means that shiny new developments are probably in Catalonia rather than Castilla–La Mancha.
-It also explains why national travel cards, which are widespread in many countries such as Japan and the Netherlands, haven’t caught on just yet.
+That said, change is on the horizon.
+While Spain has lacked a national financing mechanism for public transport, a recent draft law (in Spanish) aims to finance and promote sustainable mobility.
+Due to Spain’s lagging investment in country-wide transport, national travel cards, which are widespread in many countries such as Japan and the Netherlands, haven’t caught on just yet.

 Public transport apps in Spain

 Journey-planning apps abound for travelers in Spain.
 A few of the more popular options include:

 - Citymapper is available in several Spanish cities.
 The app is available for Android, iOS, and in your browser.